Self-guided visit request

 We understand that educators undertake a lot of preparation when planning field trips.
 Here is our suggested checklist of information to have ready BEFORE you view our calendar and submit your visit request:

-• We are NOT able to change self-guided visits to on-site class programs after a self-guided visit has been booked.
-If you want your students to attend an educational program during their field trip, please fill out the class request form instead.
+- We are NOT able to change self-guided visits to on-site class programs after a self-guided visit has been booked.
+If you want your students to attend an educational program during their field trip, please fill out the request form linked from our On-Site Classes page instead.

-• If you’re interested in applying for our free admission and bus reimbursement scholarships, please read our pricing and scholarship information for details about qualifying criteria.
+If you’re interested in applying for our free admission and bus reimbursement scholarships, please read our pricing and scholarship information for details about qualifying criteria.
+King County schools, please check 4Culture’s website to see if your transportation can be covered by 4Culture instead of Seattle Aquarium.

 Pricing & scholarships

-Please note: As of January 2025, our self-guided visit rate has increased from $10 per person to $15 per person.
+Please note: As of January 2025, our self-guided visit rate has increased to $15 per person.
 This rate is for both students and teachers/chaperones (except for children ages 3 and under, who always receive free Aquarium admission).

 Washington state schools with 40% or more free/reduced lunch participants, ESL/ELL students, special education classes and/or ECEAPs can apply for our field trip scholarships.
 Approved scholarship groups receive free Aquarium admission and may also apply for a bus reimbursement (as available) of up to $400 per bus rented to bring your students on their field trip.

 Individual homeschool families do not qualify for school group scholarships but may benefit from other discounts.
-See our Hours, Discounts, & Groups page for details about offerings for foster/kinship families and recipients of EBT/WIC and ProviderOne services.
+See our Hours, Discounts and Groups page for details about offerings for foster/kinship families and recipients of EBT/WIC and ProviderOne services.

-Our bus reimbursement scholarship is a separate application form than the free admission application but uses the same qualifying criteria (40% or more free/reduced lunch participants, ESL/ELL students, special education classes and/or ECEAPs).
-As such, we can only offer reimbursement to schools who meet that criteria.
-Bus reimbursements are not guaranteed to scholarship groups, though, and are awarded on a first-come, first-served basis.
+Our bus reimbursement scholarship is a separate application from the free admission application but uses the same qualifying criteria.
+As such, we can only offer reimbursement to schools who meet the above scholarship criteria.
+Bus reimbursements are not guaranteed to scholarship groups and are awarded on a first come, first served basis.

 Bus reimbursement scholarship update